1.1. Any notes, products or services purchased from this website cannot be exchanged or refunded.

 6.3.
 Marking schemes are included free of charge, but model answers are not included.

 6.4.
 The cost of purchasing a lifetime licence to use a set of mock exam papers is €100.00 for the English language version and €200.00 for the Irish language version which has the English papers included.
+Please see PAYMENT AND COLLECTION OF DATA section below for VAT information.

 6.5.
 The typesetting and question styles have been designed to be a close match to the official state exams.